 If you decide to withdraw from your course or programme of study, you must notify us in writing.
-This notification must be sent immediately to your Head of Department, Tom Poultney and be copied to the HE Registrar Assistant at the following email address: heregistrar@ucleeds.ac.uk
+This notification must be sent immediately to your Course Leader, Niki Bagri, and be copied to the HE Registrar Assistant at the following email address: heregistrar@ucleeds.ac.uk and placement who will take a note of the number and date of issue.
+If your DBS status alters during your time studying on the course you must notify your programme manager immediately.

 4.7 Are there any specific course requirements (e.g. placements, DBS checks)?
-None are required for this course.
+[Delete if not appropriate]